Showing posts with label war. Show all posts

 EP NE

-The anger cycle and the sadness cycle reach their full flower in wars of dispersal and wars of depopulation, respectively.
-These were discussed in the post "Two Kinds of War" in this blog.
+The anger cycle and the sadness cycle may reach their full flower in wars of dispersal and wars of depopulation, respectively.

-If the sacrificial lambs were fighting what is essentially a form of cannibalism tooth and nail, the transfer of property would leave the heritors with many injuries, which would defeat the purpose of the whole process, which is to leave the residual population stronger and healthier than before under conditions of restricted food supply.
-However, always bear in mind that the sad ones and the contemptuous ones are playing two roles within the same adaptation; if you can play one role, you can play the other.
-However, if you unfortunately carry some unfavorable mutation, you will be predisposed to the sad role.
-This is another way the adaptation leaves the population more robust than before.
+If the sadness signalers were fighting tooth and nail, the transfer of property would leave the contempt signalers with many injuries, which would defeat the purpose of the whole process, which is to leave the residual population stronger and healthier than before under conditions of restricted food supply.
+Moreover, the sad ones and the contemptuous ones are playing two roles within the same adaptation, and if you can play one role, you can play the other.

-Macchiavelli wrote, "He is made contemptible who is held to be changeable, light, effeminate, pusillanimous, irresolute, and from these the Prince must guard himself as from a reef."
+Machiavelli wrote, "He is made contemptible who is held to be changeable, light, effeminate, pusillanimous, irresolute, and from these the Prince must guard himself as from a reef."
 The traits listed appear to be the symptoms of unacknowledged sadness, and were no doubt quite lethal in Macchiavelli's time.
-Due to the present skyrocketing of the world population with the concomitant "Calhoun effect" from crowding stress, we are no doubt due for a remacchiavellianization of daily life.
-For example, should I even be sharing these insights with you instead of keeping them to myself to my own advantage or at least posting them on a commercialized blog?
-Does my slowness to commercialize indicate suicidally self-giving tendencies that will one day prove fatal?
+Due to the present skyrocketing of the world population with the concomitant "Calhoun effect" from crowding stress, we are no doubt due for a remachiavellianization of daily life.

 These signals are too many and varied for conscious control, which is why most people remain enslaved by their signals and cycles.
-The anger cycle is presumed to escalate until one of the parties must leave the country.
+The anger cycle may be selected so as to escalate until one of the parties must leave the country.
 When people are threatened, they seek allies, so all of society eventually gets drawn in and polarized as the escalation proceeds apace, like a black hole.
 Therefore, it is a group that must eventually leave, not a single individual, which is the basis of the refugee phenomenon.

-In ecological terms, the refugee phenomenon is clearly sub serving the function of dispersal.
+In ecological terms, the refugee phenomenon is clearly sub-serving dispersal.
 However, dispersal-producing behavior is fundamentally altruistic in a backhanded way.
 The benefit to the supposed loser, the group that eventually gets driven out, is that occasionally they find a newly-emptied vacant habitat in which to settle and therefore can reproduce without competition.
 This is a tremendous benefit in evolutionary terms and may once have been great enough to redeem all the waste and suffering of human-style dispersal.

-However, altruistic behavior cannot evolve in the presence of non-altruists unless a signaling system is established to ensure that altruists are only altruistic to other altruists.
-That is why I lay so much emphasis on signaling here.
-The reason why the signals are so multi modal is that the altruism program probably breaks down occasionally because of the short-term advantages of being a non-altruist.
+However, altruistic behavior cannot evolve in the presence of non-altruists unless a signaling system is established to ensure that altruists are only altruistic to each other.
+That is why signaling is emphasized here.
+The reason why the signals are multimodal is that the altruism program probably breaks down occasionally because of the short-term advantages of being a non-altruist.
 This has probably happened many times in the past and the broken algorithm was repaired each time by natural selection with the addition of yet another signal component.

-7-20-2018: The various signal cycles may reinforce each other.
+The various signal cycles may reinforce each other.
 The four signal cycles that seem to form the framework of human life seem to have such an interdependence.
 These are: mother-child bonding, which could potentiate man-woman bonding, which could potentiate the anger cycle (via jealousy), which could potentiate the sadness cycle.
-These insights come from introspection and my own biographical data.

 Saturday, March 17, 2018